meta-company/makex/documents/source/syntax-actions.md

     set -Eeuo pipefail

   :param script: The script/command line to run.
-If a list of strings, the items will concatenated with new lines separators
+If a list of strings, the strings will concatenated with new line separators
-    and run in one process/shell.
+    and run in *one* process/shell.
   :type script: Union[String,list[String]]

   .. note::